Oak Ridge: Places to Go

 Explore historic Manhattan Project gathering places throughout Oak Ridge.

-• A white wooden church on a grassy hill with a flagpole to the right.
+A white wooden church on a grassy hill surrounded by trees.

 Pre-Manhattan Project Sites